CCSDSPy/ccsdspy/README.rst

     :target: https://codecov.io/gh/ddasilva/ccsdspy
     :alt: Code Coverage

-This package provides a Python interface for reading tightly packed bits in the `Consultative Committee for Space Data Systems (CCSDS) <https://public.ccsds.org/default.aspx>`__ format used by many NASA and ESA missions.
+This package provides a Python interface for reading and writing tightly packed bits in the `Consultative Committee for Space Data Systems (CCSDS) <https://public.ccsds.org/default.aspx>`__ format used by many NASA and ESA missions.

 Installation
 ============